Aquaponics & Gardening

-The ACRES Project is using the art and science of aquaponics to produce sustainable, local food while providing horticultural therapy, employment opportunities, job skills training, and community integration for our neighbors with autism and other disabilities.
+The ACRES Project uses aquaponics and gardening to produce sustainable, local food while providing horticultural therapy, employment opportunities, job skills training, and community integration for individuals with autism and other disabilities.
 Our greenhouse is overflowing with people, plants, and purpose!

 Fish & Plants in Harmony